sayolove/ngu-guide/src/content/docs/en/chapters/chapter-1.md

     - T1 has a random chance to inflict a bleed, which deals constant damage over time
     - These bleeds can stack, eventually negating your HP Regen
     - As a result, T1 fight can be somewhat RNG-dependent, you may get unlucky with a lot of bleeds and just not be able to survive long enough to kill T1
-- Once you’ve defeated Titan 1, you’ve graduated from Chat 1!
-You can move to Chat 2
+- Once you’ve defeated Titan 1, you’ve graduated from Chapter 1!
+You can move to [Chapter 2](/en/chapters/chapter-2)

 ## FAQ